Key Takeaways

 What's the difference between creative writing and creative *dialogue* quality?

 Dialogue requires tighter word economy and distinct character voices; prose requires sensory richness and narrative flow.
 Llama 3.3 70B excels at both.
 Smaller models (7B, 8B) often produce flat, generic dialogue.
-If dialogue-heavy fiction is your focus, prioritize models with strong instruction-following over prose quality; Mistral 7B dialoguequality rivals Llama 8B.
+If dialogue-heavy fiction is your focus, prioritize models with strong instruction-following over prose quality; Mistral Small dialoguequality rivals Llama 8B.

 How much context (tokens) do I need for a full novel outline?